QuirkyCort/tutorials/courses/40 Python Specialized Topics/30 Others/40 EV3 Serial Read.md

 The code is meant for an EV3 running micropython, and isn't tested with cPython.

+Some devices (eg. OpenMV AE3) only works in USB High-Speed mode, but the EV3 only supports USB Full-Speed mode.
+To work around this, you can use a USB-to-UART converter and connect from the EV3 USB port to the OpenMV AE3's UART pins.
+If you do this, you'll need to modify the code on the AE3 as described in the following section.

+* Devices in UART mode

 ## Continuous data

 In this approach, the micropython sends data continously and the EV3 will read everything.